openshift/lvm-operator/docs/design/vg-manager.md

-# Volume Group Manager
+# The Volume Group Manager

-## Creation

-- `vg-manager` daemonset pods are created by the LVMCluster controller on LVMCluster CR creation
-- They run on all nodes which match the Node Selector specified in the CR.
-They run on all schedulable nodes if no nodeSelector is specified.
-- A controller owner reference is set on the daemonset so it is cleaned up when the LVMCluster CR is deleted.

-## Reconciliation

-- The vg-manager daemonset consists of individual controller pods, each of which handles the on node operations for the node it is running on.
-- The vg-manager controller reconciles LVMVolumeGroup CRs which are created by the LVMO.
-- The vg-manager will determine the disks that match the filters specified (currently not implemented) on the node it is running on and create an LVM VG with them.
-It then creates the lvmd.yaml config file for lvmd.
-- vg-manager also updates LVMVolumeGroupStatus with observed status of volume groups for the node on which it is running
+The Volume Group Manager manages a single controller/reconciler, which runs as `vg-manager` daemon set pods on a cluster.
+They are responsible for performing on-node operations for the node they are running on.
+They first identify disks that match the filters specified for the node.
+Next, they watch for the LVMVolumeGroup resource and create the necessary volume groups and thin pools on the node based on the specified deviceSelector and nodeSelector.
+Once the volume groups are created, vg-manager generates the `lvmd.yaml` configuration file for lvmd to use.
+Additionally, vg-manager updates the LVMVolumeGroupStatus with the observed status of the volume groups on the node where it is running.

 ## Deletion

-- `vg-manager` daemonset is garbage collected when LVMCluster CR is deleted
+A controller owner reference is set on the daemon set, so it is cleaned up when the LVMCluster CR is deleted.

 ## Considerations

-- Storing lvmd config file on host seemed to be better when compared against below options:
+Storing the lvmd config file on the host provides a superior solution when compared to other options:
-  1. Single configmap: Storing all the lvmd config file contents across nodes into a single configmap involves extra processing to segment the config according to the node and save that before being consumed by lvmd
+- Single config map: The process of storing the configuration file contents of lvmd across multiple nodes in a single config map requires additional processing to segment the configuration based on each individual node and store it accordingly before it can be consumed by lvmd.
-  2. Multiple configmaps: Although this is doable having multiple configmaps limits topolvm nodeplugin not to be deployed as a daemonset since configmap should be unique for a daemonset
+- Multiple config maps: Although technically possible, using multiple config maps to store lvmd config file contents across nodes would limit the deployment of TopoLVM node plugin as a daemon set.
+This is because each daemon set requires a unique config map.